Reviews 4,000+ Verified REVIEWS

 FAQ

-2. How many dependent credits can you claim?
+2. How many dependent credits are claimable?

-5. Who Cannot be claimed as a dependent?
+5. Who cannot be claimed as a dependent?

 Ines Zemelman, EA